The GUAPOS project. VI: the chemical inventory of shocked gas: G31.41 shock versus hot core, and comparison with other sources

-In the following sections we describe the results of the comparative analysis considering the whole sample of molecules, and also separating them into O-, N- and S-/P-bearing families, since we have enough number of molecules to analyze them separately.
+In our further discussion, we refer to $m$ to interpret the results arising from the correlations, using the following criteria: $m\geq$ 0.9 (excellent correlation), 0.9 $>m\geq$ 0.7 (very good correlation), 0.7 $>m\geq$ 0.5 (good correlation), 0.5 $>m\geq$ 0.3 (poor correlation), and 0.3 $>m$ (no correlation).
+In the following sections, we describe the results of the comparative analysis considering the whole sample of molecules, and also separating them into O-, N- and S-/P-bearing families because we have enough molecules to analyze them separately.